 Tanzania Community Service

-- Live with Tanzanian people in a village at the base of Mount Meru.
+- Get into the rhythm of village life at the base of Mount Meru.

 - Spend a night with the Maasai.